donydony2009/ObisidianResearch/Research/Climate/Climate.md

 Official name?
-Climate change, global warming was only coloqually used Modern climate change - https://sci-hub.se/10.1126/science.1090228
+Climate change, global warming was only colloquially used Modern climate change - https://sci-hub.se/10.1126/science.1090228

 Terms:
-	Climate forcing - phisical process of affecting the climate on the Earth through a number of forcing factors.
+	Climate forcing - physical process of affecting the climate on the Earth through a number of forcing factors.
 Forcing factors are  anything that drives the climate to change
 	Climate sensitivity - How much will temperature change if we double the CO2 compared to preindustrial